rust-lang/reference/src/types.md

 * `dyn Trait + Send + 'static`
 * `dyn Trait +`
 * `dyn 'static + Trait`.
+* `dyn (Trait)`

+If the first bound of the trait object is a path that starts with `::`, then the `dyn` will be treated as a part of the path.
+The first path can be put in parenthesis to get around this.
+As such, if you want a trait object with the trait `::your_module::Trait`, you should write it as `dyn (::your_module::Trait)`.

 > Note: For clarity, it is recommended to always use the `dyn` keyword on your
 > trait objects unless your codebase supports compiling with Rust 1.26 or lower.